Klapper Hall, Room 734

 “Black/White.”
 In Shakespeare / Text: Contemporary Readings in Textual Studies, Editing and Performance, edited by Claire M. L. Bourne, 319–42.
 New York: The Arden Shakespeare, 2021.

 “Staging the Cherokee Othello: An Imperial Economy of Indian Watching” in The William and Mary Quarterly, January 2016.
-(Honorable Mention American Society for Theatre Research)
+(Honorable Mention American Society for Theatre Research; Winner of the William and Mary Quarterly’s Douglass Adair Memorial Award)

 “Inkface: The Slave Stigma in England’s Early Imperial Imagination.”
 In Scripturalizing the Human: The Written as the Political, edited by Vincent L. Wimbush, 193–220.
 New York: Routledge, 2015.